search ]

 Displaying Posts Using the WordPress Loop

-In many cases, you’ll want to display a list of posts for a specific content type in a custom page template.
-When doing this, the most convenient way to display that list is by using WP_Query and the WordPress loop.
+In many cases, you’ll want to display posts of a specific content type in a custom page template.
+The most convenient way is by using WP_Query and the WordPress loop.

-We won’t go into detail about the WordPress loop in this article, but to display the list of posts for a specific content type in any custom page template, use the following code:
+To display posts of a specific content type in any page template, use the following code:

 <?php